12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 There are no long mountain ranges such as the Alps, Rockies, or Andes in Africa, but mostly isolated mountains, fascinating plateaus, and giant active volcanoes.

-The mountains in Africa are home to unique fauna and flora and surprise the visitor with alien landscapes that resemble no other place in the world.
+The mountains in Africa are home to unique fauna and flora and surprise visitors with alien landscapes that resemble no other place in the world.

 The best destinations for mountain lovers in Africa are: Lesotho, Ethiopia, Rwanda (and North Kivu in DRC), and Uganda.
 Of course, we shouldn’t forget the mt.
 Kilimanjaro (the tallest one) and mt.
 Meru in Tanzania, mt Kenya, and the underrated but gorgeous Mulanje Massif in Malawi.